AlexRadoi/Linear-Voltage-Regulator/README.md

 # Linear-Voltage-Regulator

-This is my third year project
+This is my third year project  at UPB ETTI.

 The specs for the regulator are :
 - Supply voltage between: 30-33 V
 - Programmable output voltage: 23-25V